mediapeers/postqueue/README.md

 So, why building an additional queue implementation?
 Compared to the usual suspects this is what postqueue brings to the table:

-- The item structure is intentionally kept super simple: an item is described by an `op` field - a string - and an `id` field, an integer.
-In a typical usecase a queue item would describe an operation on a specific entity, where `op` names both the operation and the entity type and the `id` field would describe the individual entity.
+- The **item structure** is intentionally kept very **simple**: an item is described by an `op` field - a string - and an `id` field, an integer.
+In a typical usecase a queue item would describe an operation on a specific entity, and `op` would name both the operation and the entity type (say: `"product/invalidate"`) and the `id` field would hold the id of the product to invalidate.

-- With such a simplistic item structure the queue itself can be searched or otherwise evaluated using SQL.
-While this is great to have insights into the queue it also allows special handling of idempotent operations and automatic batching.
+- Such a simplistic item structure lends quite well to **querying** the queue **using SQL**.
+While this is great for monitoring purposes - it is quite easy to fetch metrics regarding upcoming items - it also allows special handling of idempotent operations and automatic batching.

-- Some tasks that could be handled by queues are **idempotent operations**.
-Say, for example, a task needs to clean up a temporary space onec it is done, but it doesn't need to clean up right away.
-It can therefore batch this task into some kind of queue for later processing.
-Now it doesn't make sense to batch the same task over and over again when a task like this is already in the database.postqueue supports this feature by optionally skipping duplicates when enqueuing tasks.
+- Some tasks typically handled by queues are of **idempotent** nature.
+For example, reindexing a document into a NoSQL search index needs not be done twice in a row, since only the last change to the primary object should and ultimately will be stored in the search index.
+Such tasks can therefore be run only once. postqueue supports this feature by optionally skipping duplicates when enqueuing tasks.

-- Other tasks can be handled much more efficient when run in batches.
-Typical examples include processing a larger number of entities that need to be read from a database, but can be pulled in one query instead of N queries. postqueue automatically batches such items.
+- Other tasks can be handled much more efficient when **run in batches**.
+Typical examples include processing a larger number of entities that need to be read from a database, but could be pulled much more efficient in a single query instead of in N queries. postqueue automatically batches such items.

-- postqueue being based on Postgresql provides **transactional semantics**: an item written into the database in a transaction that fails afterwards is never processed.
+- Being based on Postgresql postqueue provides **transactional semantics**: an item written into the database in a transaction that fails afterwards is never processed.

-- automatic retries: like delayed job postqueue implements a rudimentary form of error processing.
+- **automatic retries**: like delayed job postqueue implements a rudimentary form of error processing.
 A failing item - this is an item which does not have a handler registered, or whose handler fails by raising an exception - is kept in the queue and reprocessed later.
 It is reprocessed up to N times (currently 5 times by default) until it is "doomed" ultimately.
 This is similar to delayed job's error handling, with some differences, however:

   - no backtrace is kept in the database
   - the waiting time doesn't ramp up as fast (postqueue does `1.5 ** <number of retries>`)